the-locksmith/rcon/README.md

 rcon -autoban-test
 ```

-This will only print matched users, but will not perform actual ban/kick.
+This will only print matched users along with RCON commands that needs to be performed to ban/kick them, but actual ban/kick will not happen.